zenicko/rest-assured-allure-9-19/README.md

             1. `Gradle 6.8.3`
          2. Tasks
             1. `clean test`
+3. Allure TestOps
+   1. Jenkins.
+Settings.
+      1. [x] Allure: upload results
+      2. Server: allure-server
+      3. Project.
+Choice the project: <A name of a project>
+      4. Results.
+Set path: build/allure-results
+      5. Push `applay` or `save`

 ## What's new
 ___

 ### REST-assured
 1. A test falls Sometimes.
-Add delay 130 ms to each test.
+Add delay 130 ms or more to each test.
 "130" was calculated imperially.
 ```
     @BeforeEach
     void sleepUp() throws InterruptedException {